Sat, 30 Sep 2017

 Keywords: Windows capslock escape control caps2esc

 On almost all modern keybaords the useless capslock key is right where something useful should be.
 Initially the control key would have been there.
-Sometimes the escape key was there and this influenced the design of vi.
+On some keyboards the escape key was there and this influenced the design of vi.

 On Windows the Interception library can be used to do this.
-The steps are:
+The steps for Windows 7 are:

 For linux use caps2esc, but this won't work well inside a VM.